MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 4. Read the notification and then select **Extend trial**.

-Your trial will be extended 30 days from the previous expiration date.
+Your trial will be extended 30 days from the original expiration date.

+## Extend a trial (subscription-based) environment

+The expiration of subscription-based trial (also know as admin trial) environments is tied to the expiration of the subscription.
+Therefore, subscription-based trial environments cannot be independently extended.
+There are limited options for extending admin trial subscriptions which affects extending the expiration of any associated trial environments.

-To extend a subscription trial:
+**To extend a subscription-based (admin) trial:**

-- Partners can request an extension of offer-based trials on behalf of their customer.
+Partners can request an extension of offer-based trials on behalf of their customer.
 See https://transform.microsoft.com/customer-trials.
-- Customer admins can request a single extension in the Microsoft 365 admin center.
-See https://docs.microsoft.com/microsoft-365/commerce/extend-your-trial?view=o365-worldwide.
-Note, that while these instructions are for Microsoft 365, they apply equally to Dynamics 365 admin trials and other Power Platform admin trials.

 ## Convert either type of trial environment to a production environment